fxlin/p4-fs/docs/interpretation.md

 3. This number (times 512) may be larger than the file size because it includes not only data blocks, but (single, double, and triple) indirect blocks that point to data blocks.

 For ordinary files (type 'f') and directories (type 'd') the next fifteen fields are block addresses (decimal, 12 direct, one indirect, one double indirect, one triple indirect).

+**Timestamp format**.
+If you notice there's an offset between yours and the sample dump: make sure you print time in GMT instead of local time such as GST.

 **Symbolic links**.
 If the file length is less than the size of the block pointers (60 bytes) the file will contain zero data blocks, and the name (a text string) is stored in the space normally occupied by the block pointers (i.e. inline).